-Welcome to the most comprehensive list of psychological pricing strategies.
+Welcome to a huge list of psychological pricing strategies.

-Whether you’re marketing a new product, selling items on eBay, or negotiating a deal on your house, you’ll learn how to choose a price that will maximize your profit.
+Whether you’re marketing a new product, selling items on eBay, or negotiating a deal on your house, you’ll learn 42 tactics to (a) make your price seem lower, and (b) motivate people to purchase.

 Table of Contents